 Believe it or not, when (and where) you go isn’t entirely up to you.
 Some airlines actually restrict pregnant women from flying after a certain point (week 36 is usually the cutoff).
 The same goes for cruise lines and sailing.
 No matter what’s on your itinerary, do your research and call ahead if you have any questions.
 You’ll also want to look into pregnancy travel insurance, as many regular travel insurance policies won’t cover things like medical expenses and trip cancellations caused by pregnancy complications.
 Besides looking into these pregnancy policies, make sure to clear any travel plans with your doctor, since together, you’ll know your individual circumstances better than anyone.
-Lastly, remember that not all destinations are safe for pregnant women, due to health hazards like the Zika virus.
+Lastly, remember that not all destinations are safe for pregnant women, due to health hazards like the Zika virus and COVID-19.
 Your doctor can help you determine whether a locale is pregnancy-friendly.

 As you’re planning your babymoon, avoid overscheduling.
 How you feel might change from day to day or even minute to minute.
 Booking an experience you ultimately aren’t in the mood for will feel so frustrating, especially if you have to pay any last-minute cancellation fees.
 Instead, many babymooners found that less was more on their vacays.
 Yes, when baby arrives you may have to put some adventures on hold, and now might feel like the time to carpe diem.
 But you’ll also have fewer hours to just sit back and relax.
 Find a balance that works for you, and when it comes to scheduling ahead, maybe hold off a bit.
 You can always add something to your agenda once you arrive at your destination.